 For example, LEGO’s order confirmation email built excitement by letting customers know their order was on its way, and included their specific tracking number and the scheduled delivery date.

 LEGO’s marketing team even had a little fun by creating a custom graphic that used LEGO’s iconic bricks in a new way to show the progress of the overall shipment.
-The email even included complete tracking details from the shipping provider, so recipients could see exactly where their order was.
+The email even included complete live package tracking details from the shipping provider, so recipients could see exactly where their order was.

 BistroMD also used LiveTracker to create highly personalized emails through the use of order-tracking information.
 The BistroMD campaign quickly caught the reader’s eye with a prominent headline that let them know their order had shipped.